roroRathod/datingSiteMiniProject/README.md

  - Message page:
   - onclicking any of the matched profiles you will get to the message him/ mer page where you can chat. in this page you will have to reload in order to load the message **I Suggest that you restart the page**

-  ### Task Distribution
-  as I was doing this project SOLO I have done everything!